 |PHIL Electives (two must be at 300 or 400 level)||3|

 Advising Course Plan

-A major in philosophy is designed to be maximally flexible, with few prerequisites.
+A major in philosophy is designed to be maximally flexible.
+The major has few prerequisites.
 Students can take most courses any time they are taught, although we strongly recommend that students take PHIL 101B before taking a 300- or 400-level class.
-The only courses students are required to take at a certain time and in a certain order are PHIL 399 and PHIL 499.
+The only courses students are required to take in a certain order are PHIL 399 and PHIL 499.
 Students should take PHIL 399 during the spring semester of their junior year and PHIL 499 the fall semester of their senior year.
-Even here, exceptions apply, as when the student is studying abroad.
+Students have also taken PHIL 399 and PHIL 499 simultaneously.
+Exceptions apply, as when the student is studying abroad.

-Because of the major’s flexibility and because the major only requires 10 classes, a significant number of our students opt to pursue a second major.
+Because of the major’s flexibility and because the major only requires 10 units, a significant number of our students opt to pursue a second major.
 Students pursuing a law degree have found this option particularly attractive.
-With careful planning it is possible to receive a degree in philosophy while only taking one philosophy course most semesters.
-However, students interested in pursuing a graduate degree in philosophy should take more than the 10 required classes.
+With careful planning, it is possible to receive a degree in philosophy while only taking one philosophy course most semesters.
+However, students interested in pursuing a graduate degree in philosophy should acquire more than 10 units within philosophy.